Fadyazmy/doi-blog/content/blog/week-10/index.md

 Creating the mid-fi took some time, but it was all worth it.
 I know it doesn't look great, but I'm happy that I was able to use Figma to produce a mid-fi mockup.

 I struggled with taking inspiration from the loom video player and also find out a good way to do in-video shopping.
 I think the product highlights in the featured video (Browse view) are too small for a mobile user to see, so I need more time to reflect on solving this issue.

+I also realised, from the feedback I received, that I forgot to include a chat textbox in the Livestream view.
+This was a bit embarrasing because I was oblivious to this the entire time.

+#### Some of the feedback I received:
+General:
+- Show some sketches/thought process rather than just upload the screen drawings
+- Feels more like a video app supporting live, rather than a stream selling app

+Browse view:
+- top navbar is too big
+- can improve aligning / use a grid system?

+Livestream view:
+- Chat box missing
+- Looks odd that there are two timeline
+- video timeline at the bottom and product timeline on the right side

+Purchase view:
+- The product image carousel restricts the size of images that I can show properly.
+- It's not clear what the top right X of the product details modal is suppose to do.

 ### <a name="assignmentTakeaways"></a> This week's assignment takeaways